matteron/mattia.id_old/src/pages/about.md

 ## who? me?

-I was a child of the pre-social network internet, so I always had always been interesting in mucking about with programming, this ultimately culminated in studying Computer Science and Engineering at the University of Conneticut.
+I was a child of the pre-social network internet, so I had always been interesting in mucking about with programming.
+This ultimately culminated in studying Computer Science and Engineering at the University of Conneticut.
 Which really just means I studied Computer Science and can read circuit diagrams as well.

 My current gig is working as a Software Consultant at Tallan Inc. in Glastonbury, CT.